-Past due accounts which pertain to trade receivables from sale of real estate and club shares are recoverable since the legal title and ownership of the real estate and club shares will only be transferred to the customers upon full payment of the contract price.
-In case of cancellation, the real estate and club shares become available for sale.
-The fair value of the real estate amounted to ₱51.4 billion and ₱50.7 billion as at December 31, 2021 and 2020, respectively.
-The fair value of the club shares amounted to ₱0.2 million as at December 31, 2021 and 2020.
+Past due accounts which pertain to trade receivables from sale of real estate are recoverable since the legal title and ownership of the real estate will only be transferred to the customers upon full payment of the contract price.
+In case of cancellation, the real estate becomes available for sale.
+The fair value of the real estate amounted to ₱53.9 billion and ₱51.4 billion as at December 31, 2022 and 2021, respectively.